• Skip to primary navigation

 How To Make Cilantro Cashew Sauce

-Once the cashews have soaked in water for a few hours, they are then pureed in a food processor or blender with a few other ingredients until the sauce reaches your desired consistency.
+Once the cashews have soaked in water for a few hours, they are then pureed in a blender or food processor with a few other ingredients until the sauce reaches your desired consistency.

-4. Place the rinsed cashews, garlic cloves, jalapeno pepper, cilantro, ½ tsp. kosher salt, and ¼ tsp. pepper into a food processor or blender.
+- Place the rinsed cashews, garlic cloves, jalapeno pepper, cilantro, lime juice, ¾ tsp. kosher salt, and ¼ tsp. pepper into a high speed blender or food processor.
 Pulse all of the ingredients a few times.

 How To Get The Best Consistency